 2) Credit Unions Serve Everybody; Not Just The Fortunate Few

 The idea behind the creation of credit unions is that members of a community mutually benefit.
 Since they are non-profit organisations set up by community members, no third-party shareholders exist.
 More than often, credit unions help people that are not eligible for ordinary bank products; people that struggle with their finances.
-That aside, they can be a great alternative to doorstep lending or payday loans.
+That aside, they can be a great alternative to doorstep lending or loans.

 3) Some Credit Unions Also Offer Current Accounts & Mortgages